mrquangbadao/osrm-case-study-output/README.md

 After a successful setup, your local OSRM backend server will be operational, as depicted in the image below:

 ![Local South Korea OSRM Backend Server](successful-demo.png)

+# Running OSRM FrontEnd on Windows for a full demo run of OSRM